Lenovo ThinkPad Repair Cost UK 2026 — Screen, Battery & Keyboard Prices

 ThinkPad X1 Carbon & X1 Yoga — premium tier

-The X1 Carbon's ultra-thin chassis is the reason the bench process is more involved: the bonded assembly lifts on controlled soft heat and a plastic edge tool rather than leverage, and the OLED variant on the X1 Yoga is too fragile for point pressure.
-If your X1 has an LTE or 5G model with a Nano SIM tray, note it when booking so the tray and its routing are handled correctly during disassembly.
+The X1 Carbon's carbon-fibre-reinforced, ultra-thin shell is exactly why the bench process is unhurried: the bonded assembly comes up on controlled soft heat and a plastic edge tool, never force, and the X1 Yoga's OLED is far too fragile for any point pressure.
+If your X1 is an LTE or 5G variant with a Nano SIM tray, flag it when you book so the tray and its routing are handled correctly through disassembly.

 ThinkPad T14 & T16 — business standard